China at the FIFA Women's World Cup: 1999 World Cup

-For the third World Cup, the Chinese qualified as winners of the 1997 AFC Women's Championship.
+For the third World Cup, the China team qualified as winners of the 1997 AFC Women's Championship.
 After three victories against North Korea, Uzbekistan and the Philippines, they heavily defeated the Republic of China (Taiwan) with a score of 10–0, securing their ticket to the USA World Cup.
 In the final they defeated North Korea again.

 In the USA they won the opening game against Sweden by 2–1, followed by a 7–0 win against Ghana, and a 3–1 victory against Australia.
 In the quarter-finals they won 2–0 against Russia.
 In the semifinals China PR defeated the defending champions Norway, by 5–0, the highest score against a defending champion at a World Cup.
 In the final in front of the record crowd of 90,185 spectators, they met the host USA.
 After scoreless 120 minutes, the champion was decided penalty shootout, for the first time in the Women's World Cup.
 While all five US players scored, Liu Ying missed against Briana Scurry.
 This runner-up result has been their best to date.
 Sun Wen and the Brazilian Sissi became top scorers with seven goals each.
 Sun Wen was also awarded the Golden Ball for Best Player of the Tournament.
 In addition, the China PR received the fair play award.